In-patient luxury rehab center in Thailand

 4. Anabolic steroids

 Effects of addiction to anabolic steroids include paranoia, jealousy, extreme irritability and aggression, delusions, impaired judgment, and mania.
-Physical effects of anabolic steroids addiction include kidney problems, liver damage, heart problems, a higher risk of blood clots, and others.
+Physical effects of anabolic steroid addiction include kidney problems, liver damage, heart problems, a higher risk of blood clots, and others.

 Anabolic steroid addiction affects a person by inducing extreme changes in their mood and behavior.
 The addict can be very aggressive, furious, and overreact.
 This can affect relationships.